kwilkins/dnd/5e-reference-doc.md

 ## What is this?
 This is a reference document detailing house rules, expanded options, and how I approach different aspects of games that I run.
 The goal being that the content in here should make the game more compelling, more rewarding, but most of all more fun!
 If anything in here is found to be hindering one of these goals it will be addressed or changed as needed.
 And if you have an idea or found a resource that you think would be awesome to add, talk to me about it!
 This is an evolving document and feedback is always welcome.

-Just don’t ask me to look at or think about adding content from dandwiki

-Content marked by question marks is not finalized yet – ?Playable Race: Tarrasque?
+  * Content marked by question marks is not finalized yet – ?Playable Race: Tarrasque?
+  * Content with a WM superscript adhere to slightly different rules for my West Marches games, you can find them all listed in the [West Marches Rules Reference Document](west-marches/west-marches-reference-doc.md)
+  * Don’t ask me to look at or think about adding content from dandwiki

 ### Fifth Edition as a Game System
 Everybody has their own opinion on the many different editions and variants of Dungeons and Dragons.
 My first introduction to D&D was watching the original Rollplay series, a campaign run using a modified version of second edition D&D, so it’s fair to say I have fond memories of old school role playing game elements – death always being a possibility, semi permanent effects, meaningful consequences, and the game rules feeling grounded.
 In some ways, Fifth Edition (5e) can be seen as a departure from that style of play – some abilities break any sense of realism, many spells require addendums for special cases, and simply resting for a bit can heal wounds from swords or spells.
 5e sacrifices many of these old core designs to make the game more easily digestible for its players, which isn’t necessarily a bad thing.
 For this part of the game’s design, Wizards of the Coast (WotC) spectacularly succeeded and has given D&D a resurgence of popularity in the last few years.